Ethical Pest Control

 Ethical Pest Control Vs IPM

 In philosophy, the term Ethical differentiates between what is right and wrong.
 The word organic expresses the quality of being free of artificial or chemical adulteration.
 Techniques aligned with environmental protection must sit at the heart of all pest control activities.

 The concept of Integrated Pest Management (IPM) or Green Pest Control (GPC) practices look to address this issue.
 Still, they are often vague and indistinct in their appreciation of cost over benefit.
-In the same way, a farmer protecting his crops focusses on yield, a homeowner focusses on value, convenience and speed.
+In the same way, a farmer protecting his crops focuses on yield, a homeowner focuses on value, convenience and speed.

-What both these scenarios might fail to address is the reason pests will be present in the first place.
-Asking a better question will get you to a better answer, but the off the shelf remedy, well branded and marketed will be hard to ignore when convenience or profit are among your motivations.
+What both these scenarios might fail to address is why pests will be present in the first place.
+Asking a better question will get you to a better answer, but the off the shelf remedy, well branded and marketed, will be hard to ignore when convenience or profit are among your motivations.

 Ethical Pest Control Questions